edmblue/beginner-shopping-cart/README.md

 It was really fun to learn and do

-Getting to know new methods as .map and .filter, and understanding the logic of doind every step
+Getting to know new methods as .map and .filter, and understanding the logic of doing every step

 watch live: https://beginnershoppingcart.netlify.app/#